mikeosei/Ethernaut-CTF-Level-Explanations/Fallback.md

 #### What are fallback and recieved functions used for?

-Fallback and recieve functions are used for instances where a contract is called without specifying which existing functions will handle the call.
+Fallback and recieve functions are used for instances where a contract is called without specifying which existing functions will be invoked.

 ```
-// This line send 10 e
+// This line sends 10 eth.
+The send function does have a parameter to handle calls to specific functions. it's execution relies on the implementation of a fallback or recieve function to control how the eth will be handled
 address.send(10);
+// This line transfers 10 eth.
+The transfer function does have a parameter to handle calls to specific functions. it's execution relies on the implementation of a fallback or recieve function to control how the eth will be handled
 address.transfer(10);
-address.call{10}("");
+// This line sets a value of 10 eth to be sent, but it does not specify which function will handle the funds - it's blank. it's execution relies on the implementation of a fallback or recieve function to control how the eth will be handled
+address.call{value: 10}("");
 address.call{10}(abi.EncodeWithSignature("functionDoesNotExsit()"));
 address.call("")
 ```